ohmyshake/programming-tutorial/README.md

 Welcome to **Programming Notebook**, a notebook mainly about my scientific notes and gains in learning **Programming** and **Geophysics**, and I am very glad if it is helpful for your research.
 The notebook is powered by [Jupyter Book](https://jupyterbook.org/en/stable/intro.html), which uses [MyST](https://sphinx-design.readthedocs.io/en/sbt-theme/grids.html) Markdown syntax.

-Main content:
+**Main contents:**

-- Programming Environment
+- Programming environment
-- App Development
+- App development
-- Parallel Computing and HPC Platform
+- Parallel computing and HPC platform
-- Machine Learning and Deep Learning
+- Machine learning and deep learning
-- MacOS Software
+- Mac software
-- Geophysics Software
+- Geophysics software

 ## Sponsoring ✨
-**If you enjoy the blog, please consider sponsoring 🍿 :**
+**🍿 If you enjoy the blog, please consider sponsoring 🍿**